joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 What are the differences between Double and Int in the numbers they can represent and how they store them?

+an Int is a number without a decimal and a double is holds 64-bit

 ***
 ## Question 2

 What are the differences between Float and Double?

+Float holds 32-bit vs 64-bit of a double
 ***

 ## Question 3